MicrosoftLearningKoreanLab/AZ-500KO-Azure-Security/Instructions/Labs/readme.md

-﻿# AZ500 랩 지침 파일

-## 제공 예정

-이 리포지토리에는 AZ500 랩용 랩 설명서가 포함되어 있습니다. 이러한 서명서를 통해 AZ500 Azure 보안 과정을 보완할 수 있습니다.
+# AZ500 Lab Instruction Files

+This repository is a collection of lab manuals for the AZ500 labs.
+They compliment the AZ500 Azure Security course.